zerojuhao/record/weekly_summary_2024_5_7.md

 In the image above, the drone's task is to fly from (0,0,1) to (0,0,1.5)

 Obviously, neither task was well done.

+## test 2
+We also try to use another calculation method of force